Aero-Codes/qb-inventory-withdecay/README.md

+### IMPORTANT!
+WHY DID I RENAMED THE FOLDER ?
+>### It was causing problem with the latest qb-core function, Core function was looking for qb-inventory
+>### You should name the folder to qb-inventory not (qb-inventory-withdecay)

 # ADDED EXAMPLE OF ITEMS.LUA
 >### qb-core/shared/items.lua
 >### If you are lazy to put.
 You can use mine replace your items.lua with the one i provided and just modify the ["decay"] = 1.0 = 1 day